mmm/docker-cloudera-quickstart/README.md

     docker logs -f <container_id>

-attach with
+attach to the container with

     docker exec -it <container_id> bash -l

-then run the usual cdh commands
+then run any of the usual cdh commands

     hadoop fs -ls /
     impala-shell